Policy on Sexual Misconduct

 Accordingly, this policy on sexual misconduct will articulate the scope of sex discrimination as defined in Title IX, VAWA and the Campus SaVE Act to include discrimination based on sex, sexual exploitation, sexual harassment, dating violence, domestic violence, sexual assault, stalking and any of the aforementioned acts of discrimination or violence when committed against individuals because of their known or perceived national origin, ethnicity, gender identity, gender presentation or sexual orientation.

 This policy against sexual misconduct will establish a procedure for recourse, resolution and rehabilitation of all complainants of all forms of sexual misconduct, while protecting the due process rights of alleged respondents of sexual misconduct, and for resolving any and all such cases in a prompt and equitable manner.

-This policy covers any case of sex discrimination, sexual exploitation, sexual harassment, and all forms of sexual violence including dating violence, domestic violence, sexual assault, and stalking, that involves students, guests or employees of the College, while enrolled, employed, or participating in any educational program or activity at the College.
+This policy covers any case of sex discrimination, sexual exploitation, sexual harassment, and all forms of sexual violence including dating violence, domestic violence, sexual assault, and stalking, that involves students, guests or employees of the College, while enrolled, employed, or participating in or attempting to participate any educational program or activity at the College.
 This policy also covers any act of discrimination based on sex, to include sexual harassment and all forms of sexual violence listed herein, committed against a member of this community on the additional basis of an individual’s known or perceived national origin, ethnicity, gender identity, gender presentation or sexual orientation.

 To the extent that the College experiences an incident of sexual misconduct on the part of any of the educational entities or other groups using any of the College’s premises, or involved with any activity of, or at, the College, the College is committed to the following actions on behalf of all members of its community:

 - To take all necessary steps to protect the safety of its educational programs and activities and all participants therein;